isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     double cached_computation(double x)
     {
-        // bad: these two statics cause data races in multi-threaded usage static double cached_x = 0.0;
+        // bad: these statics cause data races in multi-threaded usage static double cached_x = 0.0;
         static double cached_result = COMPUTATION_OF_ZERO;
-        double result;

-        if (cached_x == x)
+        if (cached_x != x) {
+            cached_x = x;
+            cached_result = computation(x);
+        }
         return cached_result;
-        result = computation(x);
+    }

+Although `cached_computation` works perfectly in a single-threaded environment, in a multi-threaded environment the two `static` variables result in data races and thus undefined behavior.

+##### Example, good

+    struct ComputationCache {
+        double cached_x = 0.0;
+        double cached_result = COMPUTATION_OF_ZERO;

+        double compute(double x) {
+            if (cached_x != x) {
                 cached_x = x;
-        cached_result = result;
+                cached_result = computation(x);
-        return result;
             }

-Although `cached_computation` works perfectly in a single-threaded environment, in a multi-threaded environment the two `static` variables result in data races and thus undefined behavior.
+            return cached_result;
+        }
+    };

+Here the cache is stored as member data of a `ComputationCache` object, rather than as shared static state.
+This refactoring essentially delegates the concern upward to the caller: a single-threaded program might still choose to have one global `ComputationCache`, while a multi-threaded program might have one `ComputationCache` instance per thread, or one per "context" for any definition of "context."
+The refactored function no longer attempts to manage the allocation of `cached_x`.
+In that sense, this is an application of the Single Responsibility Principle.

+In this specific example, refactoring for thread-safety also improved reusability in single-threaded programs.
+It's not hard to imagine that a single-threaded program might want two `ComputationCache` instances for use in different parts of the program, without having them overwrite each other's cached data.

-There are several ways that this example could be made safe for a multi-threaded environment:
+There are several other ways one might add thread-safety to code written for a standard multi-threaded environment (that is, one where the only form of concurrency is `std::thread`):

-* Delegate concurrency concerns upwards to the caller.
-* Mark the `static` variables as `thread_local` (which might make caching less effective).
+* Mark the state variables as `thread_local` instead of `static`.
-* Implement concurrency control, for example, protecting the two `static` variables with a `static` lock (which might reduce performance).
+* Implement concurrency control, for example, protecting access to the two `static` variables with a `static std::mutex`.
-* Have the caller provide the memory to be used for the cache, thereby delegating both memory allocation and concurrency concerns upwards to the caller.
 * Refuse to build and/or run in a multi-threaded environment.
-* Provide two implementations, one which is used in single-threaded environments and another which is used in multi-threaded environments.
+* Provide two implementations: one for single-threaded environments and another for multi-threaded environments.

 ##### Exception